Introduction

 The protection covers information relating to their personal domicile, as mentioned in deeds or documents filed with the RCS.
 From now on, they will be able to request that this data not be made accessible to the public.

-To find out more about corporate support, visit our page:
+To find out more about company support, visit our page :

 Practical details: a centralized procedure via the one-stop shop

-The confidentiality request must be made via the guichet unique de l’INPI platform.
+Requests for confidentiality must be made via INPI’s one-stop-shop platform.

-If the request relates to a published document, a redacted copy of the personal address must be supplied, which is then published by the clerk of the court in place of the original document, which is kept as proof.
+If the request relates to a published document, a redacted copy of the personal address must be provided, which is then published by the clerk of the court in place of the original document, which is retained as proof.

 Uncertainty for non-trading companies

-A word of caution is in order when it comes to non-commercial companies, such as associations, non-trading companies or liberal professions.
+A word of caution is in order when it comes to non-trading companies, such as associations, non-trading companies and liberal professions.

 The new article R. 123-54-1 is inserted in Title II of the regulatory part of the French Commercial Code, entitled “Des commerçants”.
 However, this positioning raises a question about the scope of the decree: can managers of non-commercial structures validly benefit from this confidentiality option?